-This institutional program provides jobs for students.
+This institutional program provides funding for jobs for student employment.
 Students work on campus earning minimum wage or above.
 Work Program eligible students are not guaranteed employment.
 Students must meet and continue making satisfactory academic progress for employment eligibility.
-Student must be enrolled as a degree-seeking student and attending at least part-time.
+Students must be enrolled as a degree-seeking student and attending at least parttime.
 If a student should withdraw from all classes, the student is no longer eligible for employment.
 Students cannot exceed their student employment award.
 Information regarding open positions and application process is available from the Student Employment Coordinator.